pattichis/projects/proposal.md

 Everything should be properly formatted as demonstrated in [properly formatted paper components](https://github.com/pattichis/projects/blob/main/format-examples.md).

+## Required project proposal contract for group projects (2 or more students)
+You are required to submit a contract for projects that involve 2 or more students.
+See [group contract link](https://github.com/pattichis/projects/blob/main/Group-contract.pdf).

 **Project proposal assessment**

 The goal of this assignment is to prepare you for a successful project.